THE BEATLES' AC100s IN 1965

 PARIS: 20th June: George has the thin-edged amp

 Note the position of the sockets of George's amp in relation to Paul's in the colour shot from Milan below.
 Mains socket high, output low.
 George's amp at Paris is certainly thin-edged (not thick as noted before) - see picture 3, a grab from the film of the performance.
-The amps' logo has separate letters V O X. Picture 4 comes from this excellent site; and the fifth picture from the Rick Resource.
+The amps' logo has separate letters V O X. Picture 5 comes from the Rick Resource.

 MILAN: 24th June: Paul has the thin-edged amp.